just-the-docs/just-the-docs/README.md

 A major issue that we faced was deciding on the best way to structure our writing.
 We had clashing views on what sections were big enough to have their own pages and such.
 These conflicts were resolved over a group meeting.

 ### Conclusion

+Overall, this project was an enjoyable and valuable experience.
+Even though using Google Forms for us is easy, we found it surprisingly difficult to write instructions in a manner that could be easily read by our intended audience.

+Working as a group provided different insights and gave us a wider range of options when making decisions.
+It also forced us to break up the workload evenly and further develop our leadership and teamwork skills.